About

 Fearful or anxious dog that needs help to feel more comfortable in our world?

-Reactive or aggressive dog that need support learning how to settle and realizing the world isn't an enemy?
+Reactive or aggressive dog that need support learning the world isn't an enemy?

 My job is to understand your dog — and then to help you do the same, so we can work together on building a more harmonious relationship.